leukeleu/django-hidp/packages/hidp/docs/templates.md

 in order to set a password.
 If the user hasn't logged in recently they need to re-authenticate using one of the OIDC providers linked to their account.

+Redirects to `SetPasswordDoneView` after successfully setting the password.

 **Context variables**

 `form`